hj268/hj268.github.io/README.md

 # Hina Jajoo - Personal Website

-Personal website built with Jekyll and the minimal theme, showcasing my experience as a Senior Engineer with expertise in scalable backend and AI infrastructure.
+Personal website built with Jekyll and the minimal theme.

 ## 🛠️ Local Development